 The most crucial information about this Japanese spot is that they claim they’ll feed you in under fifteen minutes.
 But on one of our meals here they didn’t feed us in fifteen minutes.
 They fed us in ten.
 This place is a quick-fire, go-go-go, regimented machine turning out huge bowls of ramen, sushi rolls, and big bento boxes full of salmon teriyaki don and California maki, all to the rhythm of Daniel Bedingfield’s Gotta Get Thru This.
 In fact, Bento Ramen’s speed to decent sushi ratio, and location, is hard to beat when you need a lunchtime drive-by where you’re back in the office in half an hour, or a pre-show catch-up in a lively space that looks like one big, living breathing advert for the Japanese tourist board.
 It’s affordable.
 It’s two minutes walk from Camden Town station.
 And no matter how busy it is, they’ll have you seated and ordering in no time.

 Your order will probably be the most time-consuming part of your visit here, as there are over 130 things on the menu.
 Despite the name, this place stretches far beyond bento boxes and a tonkotsu ramen.
-There are sashimi platters, a huge selection of sushi, donburis, and noodle dishes, as well as dim sum.
+There are Japanese classics like sashimi platters, a huge selection of sushi, donburis, and noodle dishes.
+They also serve a selection of dim sum.
 And though some things on the menu, like their spicy yaki soba, might miss the mark, stick to the sushi, ramen, and dim sum, and you’ll have a perfectly decent meal.
 Sure, this isn’t a restaurant that’s designed for long winded chats over their great golden tiger maki, but this is London - who has time for that anyway?

 Got ten minutes to kill before a show at the Roundhouse?
 Feeling lethargic after realising you’ve out-grown everything in Urban Outfitters?
 Have a fiver in your pocket and a penchant for barbecued meat?
 These are for you.
 Whatever else we might order here, we’ll always get a round of the char siu buns.